giordebug/verbamanent/docs/source/models/forward_tts.md

 - **FastSpeech:**

-    It's a feed-forward model TTS model that uses Feed Forward Transformer (FFT) modules as the encoder and decoder.
+    It's a feed-forward model tts model that uses Feed Forward Transformer (FFT) modules as the encoder and decoder.

 - **FastPitch:**